 - Natural insect repellents: Most natural organic repellents are safe for pregnant or nursing women.
 Some good insect repellents to use are those containing: catnip, cedar, citronella, clove, eucalyptus, lavender, lemongrass, lemon eucalyptus, mint, peppermint, rosemary, and tea tree.
 Most people who use these oils either placed them directly on pulse points or mixed them with another oil (some mixed them with moisturizer) and rubbed the combination into their skin.

 - Cover up: If the weather permits, try to wear long sleeve shirts and long pants, high collars, shoes and socks.
-There are plenty of insect repellent clothing options available, including a Bugsaway brand which offers clothing for men and women.
+There are plenty of insect repellent clothing options available.

 - Thick fabrics: Wear thick fabrics that are loose fitting because a mosquito can bite through thin clothing.
 Whilst this may be difficult if it is hot, humid or you live in a tropical area, it’s an important choice to make.

-- Insect Shield® Repellent Apparel: You can wear clothing that has been designed with mosquito repellent built in.
-Insect Shield clothing uses permethrin to effectively repel mosquitos and other bugs and insects.
+- Insect Shield® Repellent Apparel: You can wear clothing that has been designed with mosquito repellent built in such as these bugs away pants which uses permethrin to effectively repell mosquitos and other bugs and insects.
 Permethrin is designed to be used on clothing, shoes, bed nets, and camping gear only and is safe for pregnant women.
 TIP: If you do purchase repellant clothing, wash separately from non-treated clothing.